bcgov/common-messaging-service/tools/README.md

 The following commands setup up Jenkins and uses this repository and specific OpenShift project namespaces.

+### environment variables
 For the following examples, we will be using environment variable substitutions.
 Set your environment variables as necessary.
+This is not required, but will make using the provided OpenShift commands much easier.

 #### namespaces
 ```sh